 If you use Form 1116 to figure the credit, your foreign tax credit will be the smaller of the amount of foreign tax paid or accrued, or the amount of United States tax attributable to your foreign source income.
-This limit is currently computed separately for passive income, income resourced under a tax treaty, income derived from sanctioned countries, and all other income.
+Compute the limit separately for passive income, income resourced under a tax treaty, income derived from sanctioned countries, and all other income.

 If you cannot claim a credit for the full amount of qualified foreign income taxes you paid or accrued in the year, you are allowed a carryback and/or carryover of the unused foreign income tax.
-You can carry back for one year or carry forward for 10 years the unused foreign tax.
-For more information on this topic (including taxes paid or accrued in years before 2007) see Publication 514, Foreign Tax Credit for Individuals.
+You can carry back for one year and then carry forward for 10 years the unused foreign tax.
+For more information on this topic (including taxes paid or accrued in years before 2007), see Publication 514, Foreign Tax Credit for Individuals.

 You may not take either a credit or a deduction for taxes paid or accrued on income you exclude under the foreign earned income exclusion or the foreign housing exclusion.
 There is no double taxation in this situation because that income is not subject to United States tax.